Special prime Fano fourfolds of degree 10 and index 2: Construction of special fourfolds

-(\cite{ili}, Technical Lemma (2.5.1)).
-Next, $\Aut(Z)$ acts on $Z$ with two orbits: the 3-plane of lines passing through the point $[V_1]\in \P(V_5)$, and its complement in $Z$ (\cite{pv}, Proposition 5.3).
-Since $S$ spans $\P^6$, it must meet the open orbit.
+It is then known (\cite{pv}, Theorem 7.5 and Proposition 7.6) that $\Aut(Z)$ is isomorphic to $\PGL(2,\C)$ and acts on $Z$ with 3 (rational) orbits of respective dimensions 3, 2, and 1.
+Since $S$ is not rational, it must meet the open orbit.
 Take $p\in S$ in that orbit.
 As in \cite{ili}, \S3.1, we may assume $p=e_{34}$ and we take $(x_{03},x_{13},x_{23},x_{04},x_{14},x_{24})$ as homogeneous coordinates on $\P^6$.

-Then the degree-4 fourfold $\widetilde Z_p\subset \P^5$ is the base-locus of the pencil generated by the rank-5 (restrictions of the) Pl\"ucker quadrics
+It is classical (\cite{pv}, \S7) that $Z$ contains 3 lines passing through $p$, so that the image $\widetilde Z_p\subset \P^5$ of the projection of $Z$ from $p$ has exactly 3 singular points, which are also on the smooth surface $\widetilde S_p$.
+The degree-4 fourfold $\widetilde Z_p $ is the base-locus of the pencil generated by the rank-5 (restrictions of the) Pl\"ucker quadrics